PiyushXCoder/solana-client-go/README.md

 Absolutly Yes!

-You can try following things to get started ad the project is intended to be simple for now.
+You can try following things to get started and the project is intended to be simple for now.
-I might have taken some bad design designs, so feel free to suggest improvements.
+I might have taken some bad design decisions, so feel free to suggest improvements.

-Try by checking how I make request in `./sample_request.go`
+Try it by checking how I make request in `./sample_request.go`